voltraco/docs/desktop/faq.md

 ### Where can I download the desktop player?

-You can currently request an invitation to our private beta at voltra.co/signup We will be lauching public beta soon, and the app will also be available in the Mac app store.
+You can currently request an invitation to our private beta at [voltra.co/signup](https://voltra.co/signup).
+We will be launching public beta soon, and the app will also be available in the Mac app store.

 ### How do I download new updates?

-If you're on the latest Mac version, Voltra will prompt you to update within the app.
+If you're on a Mac or Windows version, Voltra should prompt you to update within the app.
+If it does not prompt you, you may need to install the new version from the download link.

-If you're on Linux, you'll need to download the new version of the app every time (auto updater coming soon)
+<p class="note">If you're on Linux, you'll need to download the new version of the app every time (auto updater coming soon).</p>

-<p class="note">If you're on a Mac and a Voltra version older than 2.2.0, you'll need to download the app again from the download page.
-(Beta group — the download link sent to your email.)</p>

 ### How do I change my password?